gpbl/isomorphic500/README.md

 The [HtmlHeadStore](src/stores/HtmlHeadStore.js) is a special store used to set the `<head>` meta-tags in the `HtmlDocument` component, during server-side rendering.
 It is also listened by the `Application` component to change the browser's `document.title`.

 This store listen to the route actions and set its content according to the current route.
-It also get data from other stores (e.g. the photo's title from the `PhotoStore`), or the intl messages from the `IntlStore`.
+It also get data from other stores (e.g. the photo's title from the `PhotoStore`), or the localized messages from the `IntlStore`.

 ## Internationalization (i18n)